Spin-Wave Doppler Shift by Magnon Drag in Magnetic Insulators

-Realizing large spin current is an important pursuit in spintronics.
-In \textit{metallic} ferromagnets, electric currents excite magnetization dynamics by the spin-transfer torque \cite{Shufeng_current,Tserkovnyak_current}.
+A Doppler shift of Bogoliubov quasiparticles under an electric current bias is responsible for critical supercurrents in superconductors \cite{SC_shift1,SC_shift2,SC_shift3}.
+Similar effect can happen in metallic ferromagnets when using electric currents to excite magnetization dynamics by the spin-transfer torque \cite{Shufeng_current,Tserkovnyak_current}.
 The charge current induces a Doppler shift, i.e., a tilt of the spin-wave dispersion of a homogeneous magnetization in momentum space, which could trigger a spin-wave instability \cite{instability_Doppler1,instability_Doppler2,Duine_Doppler} and modulate the magnetic ground state \cite{Tatara}.
-In superconductors the critical supercurrent is caused by the Doppler shift of Bogoliubov quasiparticles.
 These obviously do not apply to magnetic insulators that cannot carry an electric charge current.
-However, magnetic insulators are also conduits for (magnonic) spin currents.
-By solving the self-consistent problem of a magnon gas interacting with its own current, we find that magnon spin currents can also affect the magnon dispersion via a Doppler effect.
+However, magnetic insulators are also conduits for (magnonic) spin currents that as reported here cause a non-linear Doppler effect by magnon-magnon drag, which also limit the spin current to a material dependent maximum.